Sunday, October 08, 2017

 Actually, truth to tell, Lisa did such a splendidly spectacular job on the gentians that I started feeling weird about it.
 We had so many other species that were so much rarer and needier.
 I feared I’d misled her.

 When Lisa tells the story, she claims that I gave her a trivial exercise to see if she was any good.
 That’s not right, although I suppose it is true that I didn’t want to turn over my work on “super high priority” species to someone I hardly knew.
-In any case, now I had to convince her that she was carving out so much more time than I seemed to have – and was doing so much better a job – that she really, please, should do less gentian work and, pretty please, take over the federal endangered prairie white-fringed orchid.
-The great Lisa Culp Musgrave is now famous as an orchid steward; that Somme drama is described at:
+But soon she was carving out so much more time than I seemed to have – and was doing so much better a job – that it made more sense for her to do less gentian work and, pretty please, take over principal responsibility for Somme's populations of the federal endangered prairie white-fringed orchid.
+The great Lisa Culp Musgrave is now famous as an orchid steward; that drama is described at:

 http://vestalgrove.blogspot.com/2012/09/leave-nature-alone.html.